abdullahmorrison/WeightLossTracker/README.md

 # WeightLossTracker

-This is a website that tracks calories, weight and food eaten
+This is a website that tracks calories, weight and food intake.

+##Purpose:
+So that a coach can track their clients progress easily and give advice on future wieghtloss plans.